Easy Pasta Salad Recipes You'll Be Making All Summer Long

 Recipe: Tangy Tzatziki Pasta Salad

-Pasta salad is a classic Southern side dish found on many a lunch or dinner table.
-One of the delights about this dish is that it is so easy to create variations with just a few simple extras.
 This Greek-style pasta salad includes kalamata olives, sun-dried tomatoes, and artichokes, creating a rich combination of flavors.
 The feta cheese tops it off with a little creaminess and saltiness.
-You can even make a hearty meal out of you favorite barbecue side dish by adding in these delicious Greek ingredients and some shredded or chopped chicken.
-In the words of one online reviewer, "this is a fabulous dish."
+You can even make a hearty meal out of your favorite barbecue side dish by adding in these delicious Greek ingredients and some shredded or chopped chicken.

 Summer Tortellini Pasta Salad